-For Placement in Geometry in the eighth grade:
+For Placement in Geometry in the eighth grade: Students must satisfy the following criteria:

 - a.
 Math Composite standardized test score National Percentile: 96 or above on the Spring Scantron Performance Series Exam. - b.
 Class grade in Algebra I: 93 or above. - c.
 Scoring 77% on the Diocesan Algebra I exemption exam. - d.
 Favorable teacher and principal recommendation.